MonitorControl/MonitorControl/README.md

 <div>
 <h2>MonitorControl - for Apple Silicon and Intel</h2>
-<p>Controls your external display brightness and volume and shows native OSD.<br/>
+<p>Controls your external display brightness and volume and shows native OSD.
 Use menulet sliders or the keyboard, including native Apple keys!</p>
 <a href="https://github.com/MonitorControl/MonitorControl/releases"><img src=".github/macos_badge_noborder.png" width="175" alt="Download for macOS"/></a>
 </div>